Social media… you either love it or hate it. And if you hate it, then using it to promote your brand or business could pose a real challenge.

 This type of post packs a lot of value and is very easy to put together if you already have some blog posts to work with.
 You can simply copy/paste the tips you want to share from your blog.

-For new blog posts, you can put together your tips first as part of your outline process, and then you’ll already have the content when you are ready to share on Twitter.
+For new blog posts, you can put together your tips first as part of your outline process, and then you’ll already have great content ready to share on Twitter.
 This can save you time since you are already in the writing headspace, and it gives you a base to work from when creating the rest of your blog content.

 2. Facebook Post Template (Story + Tips)

-Facebook is very versatile when it comes to the type of posts you can make.
+Facebook is very versatile when it comes to the type of posts you can share.
 There is no limit on length, so longer posts have the potential to perform really well.

 Facebook is perfect for stories.
 We’ve been telling stories since the beginning of humankind, and there’s a reason for that.
 Stories are really powerful; we are drawn to them.